MarcoIeni/release-plz/website/docs/config.md

 #### The `git_tag_enable` field

 - If `true`, release-plz will create a git tag for the new package version. *(Default)*.
 - If `false`, release-plz will not create a git tag.
-Note that you can't create a git release without a git tag.
+  Note: you can't create a git release without a git tag.

 #### The `pr_labels` field